nfriedly/node-unblocker/readme.md

 Cookies are proxied by adjusting their path to include the proxy's URL, and a bit of extra work is done to ensure they remain intact when switching protocols or subdomains.

+### Limitations

+Although the proxy works well for standard login forms and even most AJAX content, OAuth login forms and anything that uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) (Google, Facebook, etc.) are not likely to work out of the box.
+This is not an insurmountable issue, but it's not one that I expect to have fixed in the near term.
+Patches are welcome, including both a general-purpose fix to go into the main library, and site-specific fixes to go in the examples folder.

 ## Running the website on your computer

 Requires [node.js](http://nodejs.org/) >= 0.12.